ben-dh3/hello_web_project/README.md

+# Makers Course Content
+Practice building routes in Flask with GET and POST methods.

 # Flask Web & Database Project Starter

 This is a starter project for you to use to start your Flask web & database